 Your doctor may order blood tests and brain scans to rule out other disorders that cause atypical movements.
 Once other conditions are ruled out, your doctor may make the diagnosis and begin discussing treatment options with you.

 If you’re taking antipsychotic medications, your doctor should check you regularly for symptoms of TD.
 A yearly exam is recommended.

 If you receive a diagnosis early, any symptoms you’re experiencing may resolve once you stop taking the medication, change medications, or reduce your dosage.

 However, symptoms of TD can be permanent.
 For some people, they may get worse over time, even after they stop taking the medication.

 The best way to prevent TD is to be aware of your body and any unusual symptoms you experience.
-Make an appointment to see your doctor if anything unfamiliar occurs.
+Make an appointment with your doctor if anything unfamiliar occurs.
 Together, you can decide how to stop the movements and still treat underlying issues.